-Research Day is an annual event held by the UW School of Dentistry to recognize its standing as a national leader in dental research.
-The event consists of a morning oral session--including a one-hour keynote speech and several shorter faculty presentations--and an afternoon poster session.
-Faculty and graduate student posters are included, along with those of dental students involved in Summer research programs (SURF and the TL1 program).
+Research Day is an annual event held by the UW School of Dentistry to celebrate its research accomplishments.
+The event consists of an oral session—including a one-hour keynote speech and several shorter faculty presentations—followed by a poster session.
+Faculty and graduate student posters are included, along with those of dental students involved in summer research programs (SURF and the TL1 program).

 The arrangement of the morning session is usually thematic.
-Recent themes have included “Oral Health Disparities,” “Cementum and Bone in Oral Health,” “Pain,” “Collaborations of the University of Washington School of Dentistry and the Washington Dental Service in Clinical Dental Research,” and “Global Health."
+Recent themes have included “Oral Health Disparities,” “Cementum and Bone in Oral Health,” “Pain,” “Collaborations of the University of Washington School of Dentistry and the Washington Dental Service in Clinical Dental Research,” and “Global Health,” and “Fostering Multidisciplinary Collaboration.”

 The keynote address will be followed by presentations by UW faculty:

 - Clinical Associate Professor of Pediatric Dentistry Johan Aps, DDS, MS, PhD, will discuss his research on new imaging modalities in the diagnosis of dental and craniofacial diseases.

 - Associate Professor and Graduate Program Director Richard Presland, PhD, will discuss his research on salivary diagnostics in graft-vs-host disease.

 - Chair of the Department of Oral Medicine and Professor of Oral Medicine and Oral Health Sciences Mark Drangsholt, DDS, MPH, PhD, will discuss his research on quantitative sensory testing in the diagnosis of orofacial pain.